prakhar-philips/URS_to_FRS/README.md

-# Seperate Generator
+# URS to FRS Converter

 ## Overview
-This project is designed to automate the generation of validation documents using advanced NLP techniques.
-It leverages BERT for text embedding, FAISS for similarity search, and a classifier to predict document types.
-The project includes a backend (Python) and a Streamlit-based frontend for user interaction.
+This project automates the conversion of User Requirement Specifications (URS) into Functional Requirement Specifications (FRS) using advanced NLP techniques.
+It is designed to streamline the requirements engineering process by leveraging language models and similarity search to generate high-quality FRS documents from URS inputs.

 ## Features
-- Upload and process validation documents
+- Upload and parse URS documents
+- Extract and preprocess requirements
-- Text preprocessing and embedding using BERT
+- Use BERT for text embedding
-- Similarity search with FAISS
+- Perform similarity search with FAISS
-- Document type prediction
+- Classify and map URS to FRS
-- PDF export functionality
+- Export generated FRS as PDF
-- Modular backend structure
+- Modular backend and Streamlit-based frontend

 ## Project Structure
 ```
 backend/
-  ├── main.py                # Entry point for backend API
+  ├── main.py                # Backend API entry point
-  ├── models/                # Data models
+  ├── models/                # Data models for URS/FRS
   ├── routers/               # API route definitions
-  ├── services/              # Core logic and utilities
+  ├── services/              # Core logic: parsing, generation, export
   └── tests/                 # Backend tests
 frontend_streamlit.py        # Streamlit frontend app
 docs/                        # Documentation and diagrams